 I believe that loss causes you to love deeper and appreciate more the people who remain in, and those who enter, your life.
 I didn’t reach the depth of my capacity to love, and be loved, until I experienced great loss.

 When I was twenty years old my mother committed suicide.
-If you want to know what guilt and regret feels like, it is the most ginormous ball of self-loathing that I wouldn’t wish on my worst enemy.
+If you want to know what guilt and regret feels like, it is the most ginormous ball of self-loathing that clings to your innards and claws at your eyes.

 I’m sharing this here because I’m in a completely different, transformed place now.
 It took me many years and a lot of mistakes to find my way back to myself.